Practice notes

 Standard of proof for fraud in Uganda

-Where fraud is alleged in a civil case in Uganda, it must be specifically pleaded with particulars and strictly proved.
-The standard is higher than the ordinary balance o…
+Where fraud is alleged in a civil case in Uganda, it must be specifically pleaded with particulars under Order 6 rule 3 of the Civil Procedure Rules, and it must be stric…

 Arbitration: stay of court proceedings in Uganda

-If a dispute is covered by a valid arbitration agreement, a party sued in court can apply to stay the court proceedings and have the matter referred to arbitration.
-Under…
+Where a dispute is covered by a valid arbitration agreement, a party sued in court can apply under s.5 of the Arbitration and Conciliation Act, Cap.
+4 to stay the court p…

 Employment termination in Uganda